... The Beta Hero

 Pattern - The two replacement radial line disks (one white

-cardstock, the other transparent) were cut and oriented such that that
+cardstock, the other transparent) were cut and oriented such that they

-they do not recreate the vertically aligned "spider" pattern
+do not replicate at all the vertically aligned "spider" pattern

-the cardstock disk has a smaller diameter (approx. 0.94") than
+cardstock disk has a smaller diameter (approx. 0.94") than what

-depth below the transparency, producing an inauthentic blotchiness in
+below the transparency, producing an inauthentic blotchiness in the

 ||